astel-org/astel/README.md

  A Sleek & Minimal UI component library for Vue 3
 </h2>

-**Astel** is a set of accessible and composable Vue 3 components to build modern websites and applications.
+**Astel** is a set of accessible and composable Vue 3 components for building modern websites and applications.

 ### Table of Contents